Quantum backflow in biased tight-binding systems: Introduction

-The phenomenon of backflow is a non-classical and non-linear effect that occurs when the probability current (or density flux) of a particle takes values opposite to its momentum.
-This phenomenon was first identified in 1969 by Allcock in the context of arrival times in quantum mechanics \cite{ALLCOCK1969253}.
-Bracken and Melloy \cite{Bracken_1994} systematically formulated the problem in terms of the probability current of a normalized wave packet with positive momentum.
-The most significant outcome of their approach is that the total probability that flows in the direction opposite to the momentum is bounded by a universal constant $c_{\text{BM}}$.
-The exact value of the constant $c_{\text{BM}}$ is unknown, with the best numerical estimates obtained in~\cite{Penz_2006, eveson}, suggesting that in the infinite continuous case considered in those works, $c_{\text{BM}}\approx 0.0384517$; while, to the best of our knowledge, what occurs in discrete systems is not known.
 The phenomenon of backflow has been investigated in various extensions of the original setup \cite{Dissipative, Goussev1, Melloy1, Goussev2}, including relativistic generalizations \cite{Relativistic}, scattering conditions \cite{Scatering}, and many-particle formulations \cite{many_particle}.
-Other systems that exhibit backflow have also been identified, for example in \cite{Berry_2010, Dijk, Strange_2024}.
-Continuing in this vein, it is natural to extend the study of this phenomenon to discrete versions of such systems, and explore how they differ from their continuous counterparts.
+Backflow has also been reported in other systems, such as quasi-stable quantum systems \cite{Dijk}, Hermite wave packets \cite{Strange_2024}, and in connection with retropropagation and negative kinetic energy \cite{Berry_2010}.
+Continuing in this vein, it is natural to extend the study of this phenomenon to discrete versions of such systems, and to explore how they differ from their continuous counterparts.
 In this work we focus on the nature of backflow in tight-binding chains with constant (complex) next nearest-neighbor couplings and onsite energies, which can be regarded as discrete analogues of a free-particle–type Hamiltonian ~\cite{Timothy}.
 The tight-binding model has traditionally been used to determine electronic and transport properties in solids with periodic potentials, such as insulators and semiconductors \cite{ashcroft2011solid}.
-However, its versatility and simplicity have allowed it to be used to characterize a wide variety of analogous physical systems, ranging from waveguides \cite{waveguide1, waveguide2, waveguide3, waveguide4} to quantum random walks \cite{qrw, qrw1}.
-We consider both periodic and infinite chains, which can be related to the general backflow setups described in \cite{ring1} and \cite{Bracken_1994}.
+However, its versatility and simplicity have allowed it to be used to characterize a wide variety of physical systems, ranging from waveguides \cite{waveguide1, waveguide2, waveguide3, waveguide4} to quantum random walks \cite{qrw, qrw1}.
+We consider both periodic and infinite chains, which correspond to discrete versions of the general backflow setups of particles confined to a continuous infinite straight line \cite{Bracken_1994} and ring respectively \cite{ring1, Ring2}.
 Interest in periodic systems arises from several characteristics, among them that the momentum eigenfunctions are normalizable and their spectrum is discrete, making the calculation of the flux bounds easier to a certain extent \cite{ring1, Strange_2012}.
-Generalizations using periodic boundary conditions have been used to study backflow in a variety of situations \cite{dirac_1_2, DIBARI2023128831, TwoParticlesBarbier_2025, Ring2}.
-Extensions to two dimensional systems \cite{Paccoia}, where it turns out that the backflow is not bounded \cite{twodimensions}, have also been considered.
+Other generalizations using periodic boundary conditions have been employed to study backflow in a variety of situations, such as relativistic spin-$1/2$ particles \cite{dirac_1_2}, massless charged Dirac fermions \cite{DIBARI2023128831}, and systems of two identical particles \cite{TwoParticlesBarbier_2025}.
+Extensions to two-dimensional systems \cite{Paccoia}, where it turns out that the backflow is not bounded \cite{twodimensions}, have also been considered. \\